cellistigs/ensemble_attention/README.md

   - How do these compare?
 - Another way to interpret mixture of expert like characteristics would be through hyperensembles: https://arxiv.org/abs/1609.09106

+# Repo organization:
+- src: source code.
+- scripts: scripts that run against source code.
+- configs: configuration files that determine parameters used to run scripts (hydra format yaml).
+- refs: literature and references.

+# Requirements:
+You will have to install [this package](https://github.com/cellistigs/cifar10_ood) from source to get this to work.